|Photo: 24/7 Sports|

 By: Daniel House

-His frame and athletic traits leave many people encouraged with the potential upside associated with his game.
+His frame and athletic traits leave many people encouraged about the potential upside associated with his game.

 O'Neill was one of the most athletic offensive line prospects in the draft class.
 His 4.82 40-yard dash and 7.14-second three-cone rank in the 98th percentile among offensive tackles.
 This type of quickness fits nicely within the Vikings' zone blocking scheme.
 O'Neill, a converted tight end will need to continue adding weight to handle the power rushers the NFL has to offer.
 However, he can certainly benefit from the quickness and agility he displays within his skill-set.
 These type of traits are things you simply cannot teach an offensive tackle.
 When coaches have tight ends with average athleticism, they often consider moving them to tackle if they have the frame to hold more weight.
 With O'Neill, his quick feet and explosiveness out of his stance are on display in every aspect of his game, including as a run blocker in space and pass protector.
 This, combined with his room for growth physically, must have the Vikings' coaching staff excited for his future.